 He has a Bachelor's Degree from Indiana State University in Environmental Health and a Bachelor's and an advanced clinical Master's Degree from the University of Kentucky in Physical Therapy.
 He completed his Doctor of Philosophy Degree in Rehabilitation Sciences studying the performance of students and clinicians with manual therapy skills.

 He is co-author of the textbooks Imaging in Rehabilitation (2008) and Imaging for the Health Care Practitioner (2016) and has presented locally, regionally, nationally, and internationally on imaging for physical therapists.
-He has also published on manual therapy topics, including techniques for out-sized clinicians, and a novel alternate diagnostic category for sacroiliac disorders.
+He has also published on manual therapy topics, including techniques for out-sized clinicians, clinical reasoning in manual therapy decision-making, and a novel alternate diagnostic category for sacroiliac disorders.
 He has also been principal author on two key policy documents in education and clinical practice for musculoskeletal imaging as a part of physical therapy.

 Research / Scholarship